pchemguy/spec-kit/templates/decompose/prespec-analysis.md

     - Scope;
     - Included Behavior;
     - State Interaction;
-- every accepted user story satisfies all Phase 1 rules;
+- every accepted user story satisfies all phase rules;
-- the user has accepted the Phase 1 user story set and preliminary SSS.
+- the user has accepted the ordered user story list and preliminary SSS.

-If these criteria are not satisfied, Phase 2 MUST NOT begin.
+If these criteria are not satisfied, next phase MUST NOT begin.

-The user story set and SSS produced in Phase 1 constitute the authoritative working model for all subsequent phases.
+The ordered user story list and preliminary SSS produced in this phase constitute the authoritative working model for all subsequent phases.
 All later phases MUST operate on and refine this model, not rederive it.

 ---